-The Guru Gobind Singh Gurdwara provides a number of activities and educational classes including a Punjabi School, Creche, classes in Sikhism along with music classes on how to play the harmonium and tabla.
+The Guru Gobind Singh Gurdwara provides a number of activities and educational classes including a Panjabi School, Creche, classes in Sikhism along with music classes on how to play the harmonium and tabla.
 The Gurdwara also has a library with a range of dual language books that are suitable for both children and adults.

 The Gurdwara management committee believe that providing these activities and classes is important because it ensures that Sikh children are aware of their Sikh cultural and spiritual heritage.
-Additionally, being able to read and write Punjabi enables a Sikh to fully participate in the worship of the Guru Granth Sahib Ji because the Guru Granth Sahib Ji is written in Gurmukhi.
+Additionally, being able to read and write Panjabi enables a Sikh to fully participate in the worship of the Guru Granth Sahib Ji because the Guru Granth Sahib Ji is written in Gurmukhi.

 These are the activities and educational classes that the Guru Gobind Singh Gurdwara provides:

 |Sikhism for children||This class teaches the basic beliefs of Sikhism; the teachings of the Gurus and provides opportunities to learn shabads from the Guru Granth Sahib Ji.

 For children aged 5 and above with the class in English

 |6:30pm – 7:30pm

 First Floor Diwan hall

 |G.C.S.E. in Sikhism||This class teaches about Sikhism in preparation to take the G.C.S.E exam.

 |Library||The library has books for children and adults in Punjabi, English and dual language||6:30pm – 8:00pm